 I have consumed three to four cups of raw kale, bok choy or other cruciferous vegetable nearly every single day in my green smoothies since early 2008.
 I recently had routine blood work done, and I checked my thyroid just to see.
 The lab results indicated that my thyroid function is 100% normal and the numbers are right in the middle of the healthy range (not too high, not too low).

-My husband also checked his, since he’s been blending kale right along side of me the whole time.
-His thyroid is also performing perfectly.
+My husband also checked his, just out of curiosity since he’s been guzzling kale smoothies with me the whole time.
+His thyroid is also performing perfectly five years and counting.

 Basically, if you have a healthy thyroid and adequate dietary iodine intake, you do not need to worry about eating leafy greens from the cruciferous (brassica) families like kale or bok choy.